AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 Dosage

-Adults and children weighing 40 kg or more | This suspension is generally not recommended for adults and children weighing 40 kg or more.
-Consult your doctor or pharmacist. |
+Adults and children weighing 40 kg or more | This suspension is not usually recommended for adults and children weighing 40 kg or more.
+Ask your doctor or pharmacist for advice. |

 Children weighing less than 40 kg | All doses are determined depending on the child's body weight in kilograms.
-Your doctor will tell you how much medicine to give your baby or child. • A measuring device is included for dosing and administering the suspension (1 measuring device delivers 5 ml).
-You must use it to give the correct dose to your baby or child.
+Your doctor will tell you how much medicine you should give your baby or child. • A measuring device is provided for dosing and administering the suspension (1 measuring device delivers 5 ml).
+You should use this to give the correct dose to your baby or child.
 Usual dose - 20 mg/5 mg to 60 mg/15 mg for each kilogram of body weight per day, divided into three doses. |

 Patients with kidney and liver problems